ART CONSERVATOR

 Comparison of mold staining in the painted image before cosmetic treatment (13a) and after applying pastel to reduce the appearance of staining (13b).

-Matting and Framing The folios were matted and framed after treatment in preparation for display by the client.
+The folios were matted and framed after treatment in preparation for display by the client.
 Each folio was humidified for a second time in the humidity chamber then secured onto a 100% cotton rag, buffered, 8-ply mat board by adhering the opposite, detached ends of the linen threads to the mat board with Jade® R PVA adhesive.
 This unique mounting system was selected because the linen threads will help to mitigate any moisture-related dimensional changes in the parchment (fig. 14).
 Linen threads shrink in the presence of high humidity unlike parchment, which expands in the same conditions and vice versa in drier conditions.
 The reciprocal responses to humidity levels of the two materials will help maintain the proper tension on the parchment to prevent planar distortions from developing in the future.
 This dynamic mounting technique will also prevent splitting or tearing of the parchment if extreme changes in moisture occur.

 FIGURE 14.